 A favorite for people who are guilty of killing their plants, the ZZ can also tolerate prolonged periods of low light.
 This makes it the perfect candidate as an office plant since winter periods can be quite dark and of course the office is sometimes closed.
 You may be thinking this all sounds great, but it gets better!
-You only have to fertilize it four times a year, so set a reminder and enjoy a hassle free plant!
+You only have to fertilize it four times a year, so set a reminder and enjoy a hassle-free plant!

 Commonly found in dry, harsh deserts, the cacti plant is probably one of the only plants on this list that really does thrive on neglect.
-It can contain a huge amount of water enabling the plant to withstand even the most forgetfully office dwellers.
+It can contain a huge amount of water enabling the plant to withstand even the most forgetful office dwellers.
 Cacti do prefer higher light, so a window is a good place for them to thrive.